Hey Hey! Welcome to HedgeToad Cottage!

 About Me – The Personal Stuff

 I was raised in a family that made stuff.
 It was cheaper that way.
+Using what we had around the house or barn or pasture.
 Every spring a garden was planted and every summer, we weeded.
 My first job was picking potato bugs for a penny a bug.
 In August, we canned and made jam from the produce.
-We butchered chickens and made venison hamburger.
-I learned to sew with a needle at age five.
+We butchered chickens and made venison hamburger and sausage.
+I learned to sew with a needle at age four.
 According to my mother, it kept me occupied and out of her hair.
 She did not care if I stabbed myself, because “I’d learn so enough not to do that.”
+I’m guessing I was just a tad precocious.

-My family’s idea of traditional parenting seemed to have involved a lot of “go occupy yourself” and “go outside”.
+My family’s idea of traditional parenting seemed to have involved a lot of “use your imagination” and “go outside”.
+We climbed trees, told scary stories and learned how to get honey from a honeysuckle flower.
 We camped, fished and picked berries for fun.
-I helped build rock walls, stack wood and had to learn how to change a tire and the oil in order to get my driver’s license.
+I helped build rock walls, stack wood.
+I even had to learn how to change a tire and the oil in order to get my driver’s license.
 The world has changed a lot since those days, but those skills have come in handy when I started to create my dream haven home for me and my kids.

-It was a lot of work.
-Now, it makes me laugh with good memories.
+It’s a lot of work.
+But I want my kids to have the same good memories.
 Those memories are the foundation I want to build our family life upon.
-I’m planting my own gardens, building chicken coops and thinking of building my own rock walls; I’m painting, repairing, installing, and figuring out what to do with weird walls and second staircases, my new old house, .
+We’re planting our own gardens, building chicken coops and thinking of building rock walls like my grandpa did; I’m also painting, repairing, installing, and figuring out what to do with weird walls and second staircases, my new old house.
+It’s life.

 Join me on my adventures and share yours on my facebook page!